tektoncd/pipeline/docs/compute-resources.md

 Tekton applies the resource requirements specified by users directly to the containers in a `Task's` pod, unless there is a LimitRange present in the namespace.
-(Tekton doesn't allow users to configure init containers for a `Task`.)
 Tekton supports LimitRange minimum, maximum, and default resource requirements for containers, but does not support LimitRange ratios between requests and limits ([#4230](https://github.com/tektoncd/pipeline/issues/4230)).
 LimitRange types other than "Container" are not considered for purposes of resource requirements.

+Tekton doesn't allow users to configure init containers for a `Task`, but any `default` and `defaultRequest` from a LimitRange will be applied to the init containers that Tekton injects into a `TaskRun`'s pod.

 ### Requests